 The next day mix the batter as follows.

-Bear together until fluffy butter and brown sugar.
+Beat together until fluffy butter and brown sugar.
 Beat in spices and baking powder.
 Beat in eggs one at a time.
 Scrape the sides of the bowl after each egg.

 Turn the mixer to low and add the flour, cocoa powder, cider and water.
 Stir in fruit and any juices in the bowl.
 Add nuts.

 Spray a 9 inch spring form pan with non-stick spray.
 Line with waxed paper or parchment paper and spray again.
 Spoon batter evenly into the pan.
 Bake in a preheated 300 degree oven for 2 hours 15 minutes.

 Remove from oven and let cool on a wire rack for at least 20 minutes before removing paper and sides and bottom of pan.